swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 ## 13. Security Considerations
 ### 13.6.
 Pre-Authorized Code Flow
 Issuer SHOULD accept pre-authorized codes only once.<br>
-When providing the Pre-Authorized Code as QR code, issuers SHOULD use the transaction code (`tx_code`) and provide it though a secondary channel (text message or email).<br>
+When providing the Pre-Authorized Code as QR code, Issuers SHOULD use the transaction code (`tx_code`) and provide it though a secondary channel (text message or email).<br>

 ### 13.11.
 Application-Layer Encryption
 Application-Layer encryption MUST be used for request and response.<br>